 Following more than 150 performances in sold-out venues across the globe, Theatre Re presents a powerful, explosive and joyous piece about what is left when memory is gone.

-Tom is living with early onset dementia.
+Tom is living with young onset dementia.
 We meet him as he prepares for his 55th birthday party and past memories come flooding back.

 Developed with UCL Neuroscience Professor Kate Jeffery and the Alzheimer’s Society, The Nature of Forgetting is a life-affirming journey into a weakening mind, where broken does not have to mean defeated.